hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514905v1-concept-incongruence-an-exploration-of-time-and-death-in-role-playin.md

 ---
 layout: default
-title: Concept Incongruence: An Exploration of Time and Death in Role Playing
+title: "Concept Incongruence: An Exploration of Time and Death in Role Playing"
 ---

 # Concept Incongruence: An Exploration of Time and Death in Role Playing